 The Formal Grievance Process relies on a pool of administrators ("the Pool") to carry out the process.
+External, trained third-party neutral professionals may also be used to serve in Pool roles.

 a.
 Pool Member Roles

 Members of the Pool are trained annually, and can serve in the following roles, at the discretion of the Title IX Coordinator: